Insulin aspart, recombinant (By injection)

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

-- If you are using a vial (bottle) of NovoLog?, only use syringes that are made for giving insulin injections.
+- Vial: Use only syringes that are made for insulin injections.
 Use a new syringe each time you give yourself an injection.
-If you are using a NovoLog?
-PenFill cartridge, use a new needle each time.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can change the amount of insulin you need to use and make it harder for you to control your diabetes.
 Tell your doctor about all other medicines that you are using.

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, or heart failure.

 - This medicine may cause the following problems:

 - Low blood sugar or low potassium levels in the blood